jpmossin/CharJump/README.md

 ## CharJump

-A IntelliJ plugin for quickly jumping to any visible character in the active document.
+An IntelliJ plugin for quickly jumping to any visible character in the active document.

 Inspired by and similar to https://github.com/johnlindquist/AceJump, but with a stronger focus on making jumping to a specific character/position as easy and fast as possible.